 Meet the Team

 As individuals and a collective, OTL supports many initiatives and programs throughout the Smith School and the University of Maryland.
-Under the fearless leadership of our director, Daniel Carchidi, and as an important aspect of the dean's initiative around continuous improvement, we are seen as leaders and innovators within the instructional design and higher education communities.
+We are leaders and innovators within the instructional design, educational technology, and higher education communities.

 Meet The Team